New Jersey FMLA Lawyers

 Do You Get Paid on FMLA?

 Neither the FMLA nor the NJFLA require employers to pay employees taking their protected leave.
-However, some employers do have policies in place to pay employees partially or fully for the time they are on leave.
+However, some employers do have policies in place to allow employees to use their paid time off benefits during their leave.
 You may still be able to receive insurance benefits if you are disabled or pregnant.

 Job Protection and Retaliation Under FMLA